Fresh Fruit Pizza

 This fun dessert pizza recipe can be tweaked in so many ways.
 Use just strawberries or try a different cookie recipe for the crust.
 Here are some of my tips to help make your dessert pizza perfect every time.

 - PRO-Tip: Use chilled cookie dough to make your crust.
 This helps prevent undue spreading when it’s baked.

 - If the dough happens to spread too much when it comes out of the oven, just use your spatula to tap the crust back while it’s still warm and pliable.

-- For a shortcut, an easy alternative is to use a refrigerated store bought cookie dough.
+- For a shortcut, an easy alternative is to use refrigerated store-bought cookie dough.

 - Feel free to make the crust from any flavored cookie dough.
 A sugar cookie dough, though, is the most versatile.

 - You can always top it with a single fruit, like all strawberry slices, or whatever combination appeals to you!

 - PRO-Tip: Using soft fruit like berries, peeled peaches and kiwi make it easy to slice your fresh fruit pizza into wedges.